Plato's Sophist - Selections - Comments

 235d-e - [The stranger says of the art of representation (or, imitation) that the] perfect example of this consists in creating a copy that conforms to the proportions of the original in all three dimensions and giving moreover the proper color to every part.

 [Aside.
 The sculptures of the Italian Renaissance were not likenesses of the sculptures of the Greeks as the Greeks themselves had known them, but only of those sculptures as they had been bleached white by the ages.
 The temples of the Acropolis at Athens were in the days of Plato alive with color.
-The white marble sculptures of the Renaissance were thus the creation of a sensibility different from that of antiquity: they were antiquity born-again.
+The white marble sculptures of the Renaissance were thus the creation of a sensibility different from that of antiquity: they were an antiquity of the imagination.
 There was, however, a certain classical canon of proportion that was not affected by age.]

 235e-236a - [The stranger contrasts perfectly faithful copies (235d-e) with works that] are of a colossal size.
 If they were to reproduce the true proportions of a well-made figure ... the upper parts would look too small, and the lower too large, because we see the one at a distance, the other close at hand.